quietvoid/dovi_tool/dolby_vision/README.md

 Library to read & write Dolby Vision metadata.
+Comes as a Rust crate and C compatible library.

+&nbsp;

+### Toolchain

+For use as a Rust crate, Rust 1.51.0 can be used.
+To build the C-API library, the minimum Rust version is 1.55.0.

+&nbsp;

 ### Building the C-API